wontonst/php-quotemedia-api/README.md

 To start using this library, you must first include the autoload.php in the root directory.

-If you want thorough documentation, the code is in doxygen/javadoc style so you can generate it yourself if you wish.

 ## Stocks

 This library includes code for using QuoteMedia's stock APIs.